 How Yoga and Ayurveda Work Together

-In practice, the two systems complement each other.
-Yoga helps regulate the nervous system and build awareness; Ayurveda personalizes diet and daily routine to support that work.
-When your doshas are steadier, you usually feel more in sync.
+In day-to-day practice, the two meet in simple ways.
+Yoga helps steady the nervous system and build awareness; Ayurveda shapes your meals and routines so that steadiness is easier to keep.
+When your doshas feel a bit steadier, many people notice they’re more in sync.
 Here’s how they team up:

-• Yoga Boosts Ayurveda: Poses and breathwork prep your body for treatments, making them hit deeper.
+- Yoga Boosts Ayurveda: Poses and breathwork prep your body for treatments, which may help you feel more receptive to care.

 Benefits You Can Expect from Holistic Wellness Centers